kjosib/kjosib.github.io/Counterpoint/effects.md

-**Abstract:** Effect systems are a hot area of current research.
-Outside of toys, I don't see the benefits.
+**TL;DR:** Effect systems are a hot area of current research.
+After a quick study of the current big ideas, I fail to see them yielding major practical benefits to the *profession* of software development.
+On the contrary, I have concerns.

 -----